Tracking Error

 What is a Tracking Error?

-Tracking error can be described as the relative risk of an investment portfolio when compared to its benchmark.
-It helps to measure the performance of a particular investment.
-It also aids to compare the performance of said investment against a concerned benchmark over a specific period.
+Tracking error can be described as the relative risk of an investment portfolio compared to its benchmark.
+It helps to measure the performance of a particular investment and compare its performance against a benchmark over a specific period.
 As a result, it serves as an indicator that helps to understand how well a fund is managed and what risks accompany it.

 In simpler words, tracking error can be defined as the difference between an investment portfolio’s returns and the index it mimics or tries to beat.
-Often tracking error comes handy in gauging the performance of portfolio managers and is known as active risk and is mostly used for hedge funds, ETFs or mutual funds.
+Tracking error often comes in handy in gauging the performance of portfolio managers and is known as active risk and is mostly used for hedge funds, ETFs or mutual funds.

 How to Calculate a Tracking Error?

-Typically, there are two distinct ways of computing tracking error.
+Typically, there are two distinct ways of computing tracking errors.

 In the first method,